Pro Bono & Community Service

 The firm has also assisted organizations such as: Fresh Artists, a Philadelphia-based nonprofit arts organization that amplifies the voice of children by increasing access to arts education; Growth Through Energy and Community Health (GTECH) Strategies, a Pittsburgh-based nonprofit that cultivates the unrealized potential of people and places to improve the economic, social, and environmental health of our communities; and One Degree Solar, a venture-backed supplier of renewable energy products and services that improve lives for low-income, off-grid families across Africa.
 ODS solutions power lights, phones, fans, radios, and educational technology that enable families and small businesses to live healthier and more productive lives.

 We are delighted to feature the good work our lawyers and staff are doing in the communities in which we live and work on our homepage.
 All of those past features are collected here for your enjoyment.
 We invite you to learn more about these deserving partner organizations via the links below.

-- Eckert Seamans is proud to partner with Philadelphia Reads, a nonprofit organization that helps students in under-resourced schools build strong literacy skills.
-Attorneys and staff in our Philadelphia office meet with first grade students each week, and provide a creative blend of literacy enrichment, mentoring, and career education.
+- Eckert Seamans is proud to partner with Achieve Now (formerly Philadelphia Reads), a nonprofit organization that helps students in under-resourced schools build strong literacy skills.
+Attorneys and staff in our Philadelphia office meet with elementary school students each week, and provide a creative blend of literacy enrichment, mentoring, and career education.